joanllobera/joanllobera.github.io/_pages/about.md

 I am a Virtual Reality scientist.
 My research combines software engineering and behavioural experiments.
 Recently I have been working on bringing Physics-based Character Animation.
 A list of papers can be found [here](https://scholar.google.com/citations?user=JOml1uEAAAAJ&hl=en).

  * [My PhD thesis(2006-2012)](/files/lloberaPhD2012.pdf) was supervised by [Mel Slater](http://www.melslater.me/)  and explored embodiment, social interaction and the creation of Virtual Reality stories based on interactive characters.

- * My Master thesis (2004-2005) was supervised by Daniel Pressnitzer explored auditory perception
+ * [My Master thesis (2003)](files/memoire.pdf) was supervised by [Daniel Pressnitzer](https://lsp.dec.ens.fr/en/member/661/daniel-pressnitzer) and explored the neural basis of auditory perception using psychoacoustics and magnetoencephalography.

 ### Courses